Gymnogyps amplus

-Gymnogyps amplus is an extinct species of large New World vulture in the family Cathartidae.
-The species was first described by Loye H. Miller (1911) in 1911 from a partial tarsometatarsus recovered from Pleistocene cave deposits in Samwel Cave of northern California.
-Harvey I. Fisher (1944) designated a set of plesiotypes from the Rancho La Brea which includes a cranium, rostrum, and mandible.
+Gymnogyps amplus is an extinct species of large New World vulture belonging to the family Cathartidae.
+It was first described by Loye H. Miller in 1911 from a partial tarsometatarsus recovered in Pleistocene cave deposits at Samwel Cave in northern California.
+Additional material was later attributed to the species by Harvey I. Fisher, who in 1944 designated a series of plesiotypes from Rancho La Brea deposits, including a cranium, rostrum, and mandible.

-The species is the only condor species found in the La Brea Tar Pits' Pit 10, which fossils date to "a Holocene radiocarbon age of 9,000 years."
-The smaller, modern California condor may have evolved from G. amplus.
+G. amplus is the only condor species recovered from Pit 10 of the La Brea Tar Pits, which fossils have been radiocarbon dated to the early Holocene, approximately 9,000 years ago.
+The smaller modern California condor (Gymnogyps californianus) has been proposed as a possible descendant of G. amplus.